Lori Townsend

 Biography

-Lori Townsend (Shoshone-Paiute) is the Learning Services Coordinator and Engineering Librarian for the University Libraries.
-Her research interests include threshold concepts and information literacy, academic librarians of color and cultural humility.
+Lori Townsend (Shoshone-Paiute) is the Assessment Coordinator and an Undergraduate Engagement Librarian for the University Libraries.
+Her research interests include cultural humility, genre theory and information literacy, undergraduate understandings of digital sources, and source evaluation.

 Lori holds a BA in history from the University of New Mexico and an MLIS from San Jose State University.
 Before coming to UNM, she worked as the Electronic Collections Librarian at California State University, East Bay from 2005-2010.